Minimal Mahler Measure in Cubic Number Fields: Algorithm

 \subsection{Overview}

-We use Belabas' algorithm, which outputs a list of all cubic fields with (absolute value of the) discriminant between 0 and $N$ along with a polynomial $p(x)=ax^3 + bx^2 + cx + d$ that both generates the field and has the same discriminant as the field.
+We use Belabas' algorithm, which outputs a list of all cubic number fields with (absolute value of the) discriminant between 0 and $N$ (positive and negative) along with a polynomial $p(x)=ax^3 + bx^2 + cx + d$ that both generates the field and has the same discriminant as the field.
 An integral basis $\{1, ax_1, ax_1^2 + bx_1\}$ can be read off of this data, where $x_1$ is a real root of $p(x)$.
-The algorithm then checks the sign of the $N$, which is also the sign the all of the field discriminants.

 If $N$ is positive then the field is totally real and has 3 real places.
 If $N$ is negative then the field is not totally real, and has one real place and one complex place.

-SageMath \cite{sage} computes the roots of each polynomial.
+SageMath \cite{sage} computes the roots of each polynomial, $x_1, x_2, x_3$ with $x_1\in \mathbb{R}$.
 Using the integral basis, a basis for a Minkowski embedding of $\Ox_K$ has the form

 when $K$ is totally real and